colemanimhoff/fundamentals/react-redux/README.md

   );
 }
 ```
-You can futher simplify the `Comment` component by extracting a `UserInfo` component that renders an Avatar next to the user’s name:
+You can further simplify the `Comment` component by extracting a `UserInfo` component that renders an Avatar next to the user’s name:

 ```javascript
 function UserInfo(props) {